 - 2 tbsp chopped fresh chives, plus more for serving

-Melt the butter on low in a large pot or Dutch oven.
+- Melt the butter on low in a large pot or Dutch oven.
 Add the onion and leek along with a pinch of salt and saute until very soft, about 15 minutes.
 Stir in garlic and saute for about 30 seconds.

-Pour in the stock and whisk as it comes to a simmer and starts bubbling.
+- Pour in the stock and whisk as it comes to a simmer and starts bubbling.
 Simmer the stock for 30 minutes, whisking as needed.
-(Mix the dumpling batter now.)
+(Mix the batter now.)

-Set the batter aside until it is time to add the dumplings to the soup.
+- Set the batter aside until it is time to add it to the soup.

 - Tips for the dumplings:

-- Don't mix the dumplings too far in advance.
+- Don't mix the batter too far in advance.
 The leaveners start to work as soon as they are mixed with the liquid and your dumplings will be less fluffy.